 Digital Competency in Social Sciences

-From Podcasts to Minecraft, there are many engaging ways to infuse technology into social science classes that help deepen students’ understanding and engagement.
+From Podcasts to Minecraft, there are many engaging ways to infuse technology into social science classes.
 Technology can help teachers bring Quebec’s diverse geography and history to life, allowing students to explore Indigenous territories, colonial history, and contemporary social issues in immersive ways.
-Technology also facilitates collaborative projects, enabling students to work together.
-This enhances students’ critical thinking and communication skills alongside their digital competency!

 Featured Projects & Tools